Last updated: 19 October 2022

 We have installed CCTV systems in some of our premises used by members of the public, for the purposes of public and staff safety and crime prevention and detection.
 CCTV is also installed on the outside of some of our buildings for the purposes of monitoring building security and crime prevention and detection.

-Body Worn Videos (BWV) incorporating audio recording are being used by Civil Parking Enforcement Officers when necessary for operational purposes.
-The aim of the BWV technology is to:
+Body Worn Cameras incorporating audio recording are being used by WFRS, Civil Parking Enforcement Officers and Household Waste and Recycling Centre operatives when necessary to:

 We will only disclose images and audio to other authorised bodies who intend to use it for the purposes stated above.
 Images and audio will not be released to the media for entertainment purposes or placed on the internet for public viewing.